Do you and your partner have different parenting styles? If so, you’re in good company.

 - Negotiate a compromise.
 For example, “If you’d do this for me, I’d be willing to do something meaningful for you.
 What would you like in exchange?”

-- Remind your partner that they can attend from the comfort of their own home or office (via video conference), and can watch the recordings if they miss a class.
+- Remind your partner that they can attend from the comfort of their own home or office (if enrolled in the Virtual version of the class), and can watch the recordings if they miss a class.

 Can’t take a class?
 Here are some tips to get closer to the same parenting page.

-- Model, as much as you can, the kind of parenting behavior you hope for (this is HUGELY powerful!)
+- Be the change you want to see in others.
+Model, as much as you can, the kind of parenting behavior you hope for (this is HUGELY powerful!)

-- When one parent is in charge, let them take the wheel, and address it privately later.
+- Undermine your parenting partner.
+When one caregiver is in charge, let them take the wheel, and address it privately later (unless you can skillfully intervene without the other person feeling undermined or your child’s safety is at risk.)

 - Try to resolve the problem when you’re angry.
 Do take time to calm down first.